10 min read

 One analysis suggests that restaurants would need to raise prices by 26.2% just to maintain a 5% pre-tax profit margin.
 These pricing shifts aren’t arbitrary — they reflect mounting pressure from nearly every area of operations.

-Menu prices are rising for one clear reason: nearly every cost tied to running a restaurant is going up.
+Menu prices are rising because nearly every cost tied to running a restaurant is going up.

 But restaurants aren’t the only ones feeling the strain — guests are adjusting too.